Linaro/lava/doc/v2/first-job.rst

 (DUT) and what actions should be performed there.
 Jobs are defined in *YAML* files.

-.. index:: first job definition, job definition
+.. index:: first job definition, job definition - first

 .. _first_job_definition: